Rubén Ramírez (footballer, born 1995)

-Rubén Alejandro Ramírez dos Ramos (born 18 October 1995) is a Venezuelan professional footballer who plays as a defender for Monagas.
+Rubén Alejandro Ramírez dos Ramos (born 18 October 1995) is a Venezuelan professional footballer who plays as a centre-back for Bolívar.

 Professional career

 Ramírez spent most of his early career playing in various Venezuelan teams, before joining Fortuna Sittard on loan in 2018.
 He made his professional debut with Fortuna Sittard in a 3–0 Eredivisie win over PEC Zwolle on 4 November 2018.

 On 28 August 2019, Ramírez signed for Urartu.

 International career

 Ramírez was born in Venezuela and is of Portuguese descent.
 He represented the Venezuela U21s at the 2014 CAC Games, and the Venezuela U20s at the 2015 South American U-20 Championship.